 You’ll also see the name of one of the three credit reporting bureaus, along with all the accompanying contact information on the letter, making it easy to make the request for a free credit report.

-There will also be a reason or two listed as to why you didn’t qualify for the credit card, auto lease, or mortgage.
-This information is gold if you want to better understand your Fico score.
+There will also be a reason or two listed as to why you didn’t qualify for the credit card.
+This information is gold if you want to better understand what determines your FICO score.

 If you choose to obtain the free credit report you’ll also be able to dispute any information contained on the report to ensure it’s accurate.
 This is a great opportunity to review your credit history and determine what needs to be fixed or cleaned up.